Cyero/yvdbot/README.md

 `TOKEN`- Telegram BOT Token

-`URL` - Hosting\ngrok URL
+`SITEURL` - Hosting\ngrok URL

-`WHPATH` - Optional Webhook path (defaults '' if not provided)

-`HOST` - IP for listening (defaults to '0.0.0.0' if not provided) For local use - "localhost"
+`APPHOST` - IP for listening (defaults to '127.0.0.1' if not provided)

-`PORT` - Port for listening.
-For deploy it`s taken auto from host provider (defaults to 3001 if not provided)
+`APPPORT` - Port for listening.
+For deploy it`s taken auto from host provider (defaults to 5000 if not provided)

-`PWD_ADMIN`- Password for the administrator menu.
+`PWDADMIN`- Password for the administrator menu.
 You need to generate your own.
 To launch the admin panel, send a message ".admin YOUR_PASS" to the bot, and after a warning that something went wrong, enter your password.
 In the admin panel, you can: view the number of active users, warn users about a scheduled restart of the bot, clear the directory with user files, clear the database